 Officially, the Vagner mercenaries sign contracts for civilian work in oil and gas fields.
 Mercenaries can earn 150,000 rubles ($2,650) a month, plus a bonus of up to 100 percent for completing a three-month tour.
 In three months, a mercenary can make nearly a million rubles.
 A commander can earn about three times as much.
 But a fighter who changes his mind is sent back to the supply port to unload crates at 1,000 rubles a day.

-"There is a rumor that Vagner is a so-called meat-grinder project," one of the commanders said.
+"There is a rumor that Vagner is a so-called meat-grinder project," one of the commanders said in 2018.
 "What is to be done with those who fought in Donbas?
 With the idiots from the first wave who are real ideologues?
 These are scary people who could catalyze society.
 They can cause trouble like yeast in bread.
 But in Syria, you can help the interests of the country and get rid of some yeast at the same time.
 That's what some people are saying.
 And probably there is something to it."